-This guide covers what commercial property owners and managers in the Chicagoland area need to know about masonry maintenance: inspection requirements, compliance obligations, preventive maintenance scheduling, the documented cost of deferral, and the differences between commercial and residential masonry work.
+This guide covers what commercial property owners and managers in the Chicagoland area need to know: inspection requirements, preventive maintenance scheduling, the escalation pattern of deferred costs, and the differences between commercial and residential masonry work.
+Whether your building is a two-story strip in Northbrook, a professional office block in Highland Park, or a multi-unit rental in Libertyville, the fundamentals are the same.

-The City of Chicago requires periodic facade inspections for buildings taller than 80 feet.
-This ordinance, known as the Critical Examination of Facades and Exterior Walls (Chicago Municipal Code 13-196-530), was enacted after falling facade debris injured pedestrians.
-Buildings subject to the ordinance must undergo inspection by a licensed architect or structural engineer, with a written report submitted to the Department of Buildings.
+Chicago requires periodic facade inspections for buildings that meet the city’s height threshold under the Critical Examination of Facades and Exterior Walls ordinance (Chicago Municipal Code 13-196-530).
+The ordinance was enacted after falling facade debris injured pedestrians.
+Subject buildings must engage a licensed architect or structural engineer to conduct the inspection and submit a written report to the Department of Buildings.

 Suburban Municipality Requirements